inerciapt/2020_inercia_pt/README.md

 # TODO

-link on website to recordings of past seminars

 ask people about possible dj sets

 ask people about shader royale registration (post a flyer)

-invitation intro for function or jml??? (alien)

 prepare best of chaos constructions demoshow